13 Things Rich People Tend to Buy Cheap

 Lifestyles of the rich and frugal

 When we envision “lifestyles of the rich and famous,” luxurious mansions, exotic sports cars, designer clothes, and sparkling jewels come to mind.
 The super rich are often cast in a self-indulgent light as people who only shop at the finest stores, throw cash around like it’s Monopoly money, and wouldn’t be caught dead at a big-box store, while the rest of us scour the aisles of Target for a few dollars off on toilet paper.
 But this isn’t the case.
 In fact, the person standing next to you, price-comparing different packages of toilet paper, might actually be a multimillionaire looking for the best sale of the week.

 According to a survey of 1,200 ultra-high-net-worth investors released by the financial information site Millionaire Corner, a third of people with a net worth of more than $5 million say they shop at Walmart, while half shop at Costco and more than 40 percent head to Target.
 It makes sense when you think about it—they’re wealthy for a reason, and one of those reasons may be that they’re smart shoppers.
 So, what do rich people refuse to overspend on?
 Read on to find out.

 Gone are the days when the super rich spent their hard-earned cash on silk sheet sets.
 Today’s millionaires realize that a set of high-quality bedding doesn’t have to cost a fortune.
-“Welcome to 2020 where you don’t have to spend thousands of dollars or travel to Florence to get handcrafted, luxury Italian sheets,” explains Rana Argenio, founder of the direct-to-consumer luxury bedding line 10 Grove.
+“You don’t have to spend thousands of dollars or travel to Florence to get handcrafted, luxury Italian sheets,” explains Rana Argenio, founder of the direct-to-consumer luxury bedding line 10 Grove.
 “Even rich people have figured this out and are opting for a more accessible and sustainable option.”
 She launched her company in 2019 to give a broader audience access to the quality, comfort, and style of luxury Italian brands—for a fraction of the price.
 So, instead of dropping $1,000 on sheets, you can get a luxury set for around $200.
-But before you pull the trigger, you should know these 9 things about buying new bed sheets.
+You can also shop around to get affordable cooling bed sheets that will help you sleep through the night.

-Sure, you can spend oodles on a fancy, designer lip moisturizer—but why do that when you can get something great for a whole lot less?
-Khloe Kardashian, Julia Roberts, and Zendaya might splurge on expensive makeup, but when it comes to healing ointment, they opt for a much thriftier option.
-Aquaphor, the dermatologist-recommended and celebrity-endorsed lip treatment, can be used on anything from dry lips to cracked skin, and it costs a fraction of the price of luxury alternatives.
+Sure, you can spend oodles on a fancy, designer moisturizer—but why do that when you can get something great for a whole lot less?
+Celebrities might splurge on expensive makeup, but when it comes to healing ointment, they opt for a much thriftier option.
+Aquaphor, which is dermatologist-recommended and celebrity-endorsed, can be used on anything from dry lips to cracked skin, and it costs a fraction of the price of luxury alternatives.
 To save even more money, you can buy it in bulk.
-This $10 cream is also reportedly Meghan Markle’s skin-care secret.
+If you’re running low on moisturizer, check out these best moisturizers with SPF.

 Even though the point-oh-one percent can afford to buy the fastest, most luxurious cars imaginable, when it comes to keeping them fueled up, they tend to be on the frugal side.
-“Your rich friends might drive a fancy car, but that doesn’t mean they are willing to pay high gas prices if there are better prices nearby,” explains Trae Bodge, a smart shopping expert at TrueTrae.com.
+“Your rich friends might drive a fancy car, but that doesn’t mean they are willing to pay high gas prices if there are better prices nearby,” explains smart-shopping expert Trae Bodge.
 Apps like GasBuddy and Gas Guru are great online resources to find the cheapest gas wherever you are, allowing you to comparison-shop and save money on gas.

 Buying beautiful wrapping paper, gift bags, and cards can easily cost as much as a gift itself.
 However, if you want to give like a rich person, you might as well stop shopping for designer gift packaging and head to the dollar store instead.
-“I find that wealthy folks don’t like to spend a lot of things are disposable, and gift wrap and gift bags fall into that category,” says Bodge.
+“I find that wealthy folks don’t like to spend a lot on things that are disposable, and gift wrap and gift bags fall into that category,” says Bodge.
 “Your rich friend might buy you a lovely gift, but the gift bag could very well be from the dollar store.”
 Other great places to shop for cheap but chic gift packaging include wholesale warehouses and Amazon.
-Or you can try one of these creative hacks to wrap a gift without wrapping paper.
+Don’t forget to bookmark these best gifts for the women in your life.

 It can be tempting to splurge on fancy household essentials such as toilet paper, cleaning supplies, or laundry-room products, but the one percent isn’t wasting their money on this stuff.
 “If you’re rich, you’re probably busy,” says Bodge.
-In fact, many rich people do their shopping at places like Costco or Target— even Beyoncé!
 “Buying household items in bulk from a wholesale warehouse is a great way to save money and time.”
 It doesn’t hurt that super rich people have plenty of room to store their bulk purchases inside of their huge mansions.
-If you’re shopping for essentials at Target, here are more things you should always buy at Target.
+If you’re shopping for essentials at Target, here are more things you should be buying there.

 “The wealthy may be able to afford to travel just about anywhere, but that doesn’t mean that they’re not looking for ways to save,” says Bodge.
 In fact, many of them use the same online search tools we do to find their next travel deal—such as Expedia and Hotels.com—and some even opt to fly coach over first class to save even more.
 Some examples include Blake Lively, Brad Pitt, Jessica Alba, and even Prince William!
 Make sure you know this simple trick to pay less for your airfare.

 Even people who adore Cartier, Tiffany, and Rolex likely have a few frugal finds mixed in with their stash.
 “I’ve been a celebrity stylist and personal shopper for 19 years now, and one thing I’ve noticed that many of my female clients who are more than comfortable financially buy cheap is costume jewelry,” reveals Lauren Rae Levy.
 “They’ll buy it and make it look real by mixing it in with their authentic pieces.
 Sometimes the costume jewelry photographs even nicer than the real deal!”
 If you have a mountain of jewelry at home, here are the best jewelry organizers that’ll help you save space.

 “Designer-makeup costs add up, and considering you need to replace certain items often for cleanliness reasons, the first item I see my wealthy clients cut from the designer list is mascara,” says Levy.
 Instead of completing their makeup kits with YSL, NARS, or Chanel mascara, many of her clients shop for mascara at the drugstore, opting for brands such as Maybelline and CoverGirl.
 “The truth is, with daily mascara, I don’t see the difference,” she adds.
-These are the 9 best drugstore mascaras for your longest lashes ever.
+One brand to consider: Essence Lash Princess False Lash mascara, the best-selling mascara on Amazon.

 Levy’s clients love filling their homes with candles, but they often opt for thrifty picks.
 “I’ve noticed a lot of my wealthier clients buying candles in bulk at stores like Home Goods and Marshall’s and putting them away to use throughout the year,” she says.
 “Everyone used to spend so much on their name-brand candles, but now I’ve noticed they love getting a good buy on candles and buying them in bulk.”
 They may invest in one or two more expensive candles to have when company is over, but “the rest of the time, the great scents for less are good enough to get the job done.”
 Here are more easy ways to make your home smell amazing.

 Celebrity stylist Amber Alexandria dishes that her wealthy male clients tend to buy less expensive products when it comes to everything from shampoo and body wash to aftershave.
 “Whatever smells the best down the Target aisle is usually what they opt for,” she says.
-Many of them even purchase them in bulk in warehouse stores such as Costco and Sam’s Club.
+Many even purchase them in bulk at warehouse stores such as Costco and Sam’s Club.
 “Making a trip to Costco once every few months saves time and is convenient, and as long as they smell good and get the job done, they really don’t care where these products come from,” she explains.
 Here are some things you won’t see at Costco anymore, by the way.